awohns/tspyro/docs/tutorial.rst

     100 5 200 79

 Now we want to run ``tspyro`` on this simulated tree sequence.
 Let's first see an example of only inferring the times of the nodes in the tree sequence. ``tspyro.infer_geotime`` is the main function most users will need to run ``tspyro``.
+We specify ``leaf_location=None`` in order to only run time inference.
+Since the simulated population size is 500 diploid individuals, we specify an Ne of 1000.

 .. code-block:: python